israelbond/EVE-escapes/README.md

     * NOTE: this algorithm didn't work as intended; due to, a the algorithm not being robust enough to produce a path from the tree.
 Currently networkxwork.py is providing a simple dijstra path from one system to another.

 ## Build and install
-Once the repository is downloaded you can run the independent .html files to produce a web page.
+Once the repository is downloaded you can run the updateDB.py using "python3 updateDB.py"to update the databse.
+Script will continually run and print to screen when data is updated.
+While the database is being updated, run "path_generator.py 'sys_from' sys_to'".
+Ex "path_generator Amarr Jita will return the shortest path with no kills from Amarr to Jita and print them to screen.
+The independent .html files can be run locally produce a web page--unfortunatley we were not able to get a web service up and running.

-The files used in this project are Python3.6, CSS, HTML, JavaScript, NetworkX, while using JSON files for formatted input.
+The files used in this project are Python3.6 with Networkx library, CSS, HTML, JavaScript, while using JSON files for formatted input.